 Polish citizenship by descent laws are downright confusing.
 The law requires uninterrupted lineage between you and one grandparent with Polish citizenship, which was only possible after 1918.
 If someone got naturalized and gave up their Polish passport along the way, it could likely mean the chain is broken and you may not be eligible.
 To make things more tricky, there are various Citizenship Acts that set various standards.
 Some of the results are somewhat interesting, such as the fact that you may be eligible for citizenship but your sibling may not be.

 Spain’s Law of Historical Memory was passed in 2007 as a way to condemn the Spanish Civil War and ensuing Franco dictatorship.
 Part of the law allowed for children and grandchildren of Spanish exiles to apply for Spanish citizenship, regardless of whether they or their parents were born in Spain or not.
-While the window for this has closed, Spain offers other ways to become naturalized through a period of residence.
+While the window for the Law of Historical Memory has closed, Spain offers other ways to become naturalized through a period of residence.
 If you have citizenship by birth in almost any South American country, you can apply after one year of residence.
 If you’re a Sephardic Jew, you can apply after two years of residence.

 Claiming your Italian citizenship is a relatively bureaucratic process, but eligibility is fairly broad.
 For the most part, you can claim their citizenship by descent if your grandparent was an Italian citizen and neither your parent (their child) nor you gave up your rights to such citizenship.
 You can even make a claim based on a grandparent’s birth in Italy provided no one along the line was naturalized elsewhere in a way to abandon their Italian citizenship.
 It can get a little tricky based on when you were born and even based on your sex, but a lot of foreigners are actually entitled to an Italian passport.